ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/autoencoder/latent_space.png" alt="2D latent space of an autoencoder">
 </p>

 This 2D imprint is all it takes for the decoder to regenerate the initial 10-dimensional space.
 Isn't it awesome?
 Notice, though, that there are lots of points crowded in the bottom left corner.
-Ideally, in a classification scenario, we would like each class's points to form distinct clusters.
+Ideally, we would like each class's data points to form distinct clusters in a classification scenario.
 E.g., if our data were furniture, we would like chairs to be projected at the bottom left corner, tables to the bottom right, and so on.
 In the next example, we will make this happen, and as a matter of fact, we will watch it happening live during the training process.

 ## A more interesting dataset
-We now move forward to the Fashion MNIST dataset.
+We now move forward to the MNIST dataset.
 This consists of a training set of 60.000 examples and a test set of 10.000 samples.
-Each example is a 28x28 grayscale image, associated with a label from 10 classes (T-shirt, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boot).
-Fashion MNIST has been proposed as a replacement for the original MNIST dataset with the handwritten digits when benchmarking machine learning algorithms.
+Each example is a 28x28 grayscale image of a handwritten digit from 0 to 9.
+When I wrote this blog post, I thought that I had been using the Fashion MNIST dataset.
+The latter has been proposed as a replacement for the original MNIST dataset when benchmarking machine learning algorithms.
+I then realized that I had loaded the regular MNIST dataset but was too lazy to regenerate the plots for the Fashion MNIST.
+Hence, this is left as an exercise to the reader! :D

+### Preprocessing

+{% highlight python %}
+{% raw %}
+# Load the MNIST data set
+(x_train, y_train), (x_test, y_test) = tf.keras.datasets.mnist.load_data()

+# Normalize pixel values to [0., 1.]
+x_train = x_train / 255.
+x_test = x_test / 255.
+{% endraw %}
+{% endhighlight %}

 ### Building the autoencoder
 The same as before, we set up the autoencoder.
 Please keep in mind that whatever has to do with image classification works better with convolutional neural networks of some sort.
 However, here we keep it simple and go with dense layers.
 Feel free to change the number of layers, the number of units, and the activation functions.
 My choice is by no way optimal nor the result of an exhaustive exploration.